argaen/kickscraper/README.md

 # KickScraper

 This project offers an API to consult Kickstarter projects information.
-It does that by scrapping the website so this software is provided as it is.
+It does that by scrapping the website or accesing undocumented APIs so this software is provided as it is.
 No guarantee is assured.

 To check everything is working correctly and the needed data is able to be pulled from the Kickstarter page, from the project root execute: